openshift/bpfman-catalog/README.md

-# Netobserv Catalog
+# BPFMan Operator Catalog

-This repository build the Netobserv OLM catalog used to release new version of Openshift Network Observability Operator.
+This repository builds the BPFMan OLM catalog used to release new versions of the OpenShift eBPF Manager Operator.

 To generate all catalogs from template:
 ```bash